bormaxi8080/osint-timeline/DRAFT.md

 HardBreak - A Wiki about Hardware Hacking: https://github.com/f3nter/HardBreak

+Awesome Linux Attack Forensics Purplelabs.
+This page is a result of the ongoing hands-on research around advanced Linux attacks, detection and forensics techniques and tools: https://github.com/cr0nx/awesome-linux-attack-forensics-purplelabs

 A list of OSINT tools and resources that may be useful to you when conducting investigations related to Poland: https://github.com/paulpogoda/OSINT-Tools-Poland

 Meioc - Extracting IoC data from eMail: https://github.com/drego85/meioc